gn6me/druidAPI/README.md

 A node API for my side project.
 Named after my favourite Hearthstone class.

+Fully functioning CRUD API.
+Will be used across a mobile and web app to track my daily activity.

 API calls

 /api/druids				GET		Get all the druids.